-Although I do have some faith that they might release it eventually, personally, after two years of waiting, I’m even beginning to doubt that.
-I’m not saying that EditShare wishes to do evil or just throw a marketing ploy together; I heard the numerous justifications/excuses along the lines of “we’ve got bigger priorities”, “we have a reputation to uphold” and “we’re stuck in legal review”, I just don’t buy those arguments.
+Although I do have some faith that they might release it eventually, personally, after more than two years of waiting, I ‘m even beginning to doubt that.
+I’m not saying with absolute conviction that EditShare has announced this just as a marketing ploy; I heard the numerous justifications/excuses along the lines of “we’ve got bigger priorities”, “we have a reputation to uphold” and “we’re stuck in legal review”, I just don’t buy those arguments.

 Anyway.
 Whether or not not you believe they will release the source code someday is irrelevant, that’s not the point I want to make here in the first part.
 The point is: until then, it should not be considered open-source and should be treated with the default assumption that it may never be.
 If you see articles spreading inaccurate statements along the lines of “Lightworks is an open-source video editor” or “Lightworks, the professional non-linear video editor that was open-sourced in mid-2010” (instead of “Lightworks is supposed to be open-sourced sometime in the next decade, according to press releases”), please comment and request the authors to correct or back their statements with references to publicly available source code repositories.
 We cannot stand by while untrue statements are being repeated all over the place, it is a disservice to the public.

 What if they do release the source code then?

 Most likely scenario: it won’t change a thing.